dazinator/dazinator.github.io/source/_posts/2016-01-17-imagining-a-dotnetnuke-project-type-for-visual-studio.md

 3. Debugging the extension - you have to manually attach to process.
 4. Adding new items to your project - it would be nice if there were a standard set of items you could add to a DotNetNuke extension project by default, likewise you could always extens this by creating your templates and sticking them in your "ItemTemplates" folder, but those templates would target the "DnnProjectType".
 Things such as a "Module View" etc. This is where templates do tend to work nicely.
 It would be even better though, if these templates brought in any required dependencies / references (as NuGet packages) as they were added.

+So.. what if there was a new Project Type, one that was purpose built for DotNetNuke development?

 ## Introducing the "DnnProj"

 I am currently developing a new VS Project System explicitly for DotNetNuke development.
 The rest of the blog will describe my vision for how this will work.